Stan of Arabia: Part 2: Plot

-When she gets there, Hayley finds Kazi working at a Shwarma King stand by the embassy.
+When she arrives, Hayley finds Kazi working at a Shwarma King stand by the embassy.
 Other girls laugh at her, saying Kazi tricks all American girls into thinking he's a terrorist.
-Inside, the consulate tells Stan he can get an American out of jail with no problem; he just needs to see Francine's passport.
+Inside, the consulate tells Stan he can get an American out of jail with no problem; he needs to see Francine's passport.
 Unfortunately, Stan has already burned all the family's passports.
-Steve returns from the desert and tells the townspeople he has spoken with God, and God gave him a perfect plan to create peace in the Middle East.
-The townspeople hail Steve as a visionary, until he mentions that God is a woman.
-They can't wrap their heads around this and decide to kill Steve.
+Steve returns from the desert and tells the townspeople he has spoken with God, who gave him a perfect plan to create peace between Israel & Palestine.
+The townspeople hail Steve as a visionary until he mentions that God is a woman.
+They can't accept this and decide to kill Steve.
 At her trial, Francine is sentenced to death by stoning.
-Stan declares that he won't let Francine die alone, he's going to be stoned with her; he is sentenced accordingly by pretending to be a homosexual.
+Stan declares that he won't let Francine die alone; so he gets himself sentenced to death by pretending to be a homosexual.

 At the stoning, Steve is buried next to his family after calling God a woman.
 Hayley's there too after she beat Kazi into a coma.
 But before the audience can start throwing rocks, President Bush choppers in and declares that democracy has arrived.
 He throws an American flag through the judge and pulls the Smiths out of the ground as the Saudis celebrate.
 However, it is revealed that this was all just a fantasy Stan had.
 The throwers pick up their stones.
 But the judge gets a call ordering the Smiths released.
 It turns out that Roger had his husband make the call.
 The Smiths arrive back on American soil and Stan kisses the ground and performs a musical number about how America is not the worst place in the world.
-Roger arrives in a suitcase and states that "What happens in Saudi Arabia, stays in Saudi Arabia".
+Roger arrives in a suitcase and states, "What happens in Saudi Arabia, stays in Saudi Arabia".